-The Vice Dean for Graduate Studies will convene to monitor the academic progress of all students at least once each year and on an as-needed basis to hear appeals and recommends academic honours, places poorly performing students on probation, and issues suspensions and dismissal according to the College policies.
-Also considers and adjudicates on matters of disciplinary action.
-A faculty member and/or the Vice Dean of Graduate Studies will normally bring cases forward.
+The MBA Program will have an Academic Standing Committee(ASC).
+The Committee shall consist of three members: The General Director for Graduate Studies, and the MBA Academic Advisor.
+The ASC will convene to monitor the academic progress of all students at least once each year and on an as-needed basis to hear appeals.
+The Committee recommends academic honours, places poorly performing students on probation, and issues suspensions and dismissal according to the College policies.
+The ASC also considers and adjudicates on matters of disciplinary action.
+Cases will normally be brought forward by a faculty member and/or the General Director for Graduate Studies, and the MBA Academic Advisor.
 The student who has been accused of academic misconduct is entitled to be present.
-Decisions of the Vice Dean of Graduate will be conveyed to the Dean.
+Decisions of the ASC may be appealed to the General Director for Graduate Studies.
 The decision of the UBT rector will be final.